lowcodeunit/public-web-docs/docs/devs/device-setup/overview.md

 ![Enroll New Device](/img/screenshots/dashboard-enroll-device.png)

 We'll start off with a symmetric key protected device, and can move to other security in the future.
 Once created, the connection string will be available.
-Use the connection string to send data from your device to IoT Ensemble.
+Use the connection string to send data from your device to Low Code Unit.

 ![Device List](/img/screenshots/dashboard-device-list-first-device.png)

-[Click here](https://www.iot-ensemble.com/blog/raspberry-pi-dht11-node-red-iot-ensemble-power-bi) to learn how to connect a Raspberry Pi, a DHT11 temperature sensor, and NodeRed to IoT Ensemble.
+[Click here](https://www.lowcodeunit.com/blog/raspberry-pi-dht11-node-red-lowcodeunit-power-bi) to learn how to connect a Raspberry Pi, a DHT11 temperature sensor, and NodeRed to Low Code Unit.